-The court also has powers to make orders on financial, maintenance and property relating to the civil partnership/marriage.
+The court also has powers to make orders on financial, maintenance and property when it comes to the civil partnership/marriage.

 Starting the process

 If you are not using a solicitor, and the divorce/dissolution is consented to, you can access guidance and forms on the Northern Ireland Courts and Tribunal Service website or contact the Matrimonial Office for guidance on bringing a petition for divorce/civil partnership/separation as a “personal petitioner".

 If the divorce/dissolution will not be consented to, or if after the issue of the petition the case becomes defended, you should contact a solicitor.